Carlsbad Caverns National Park (Carlsbad, NM)

 While most New Age philosophers will agree the Earth is “alive,” those who hold faith in vortices see them as special energy portals located in areas of the planet that are exceptionally alive and healthy.
 The natural beauty that abounds in Sedona reflects that healthiness, particularly when considering that all four elements - air, fire, water and earth - assisted in its creation.
 As a result, Sedona has been cited as one of the best places in the world in which to experience a vortex!
 Here, natural healing energy is said to help people connect to inner-truths and recharge their batteries!
 As contrived as it may seem, we noted multiple brochures for vortex and star-gazing tours during out last sweep through town.

 Speaking of tours, jeep excursions tours are a popular method of getting in touch with Sedona’s impressive nature - even when you have no need for spiritual enlightenment.
-Many shopfronts along State Route 89A will offer information on the different operators, though you can bet that Pink Jeep Tours (in business in Sedona for over 50 years) will be the most well-polished outfit to handle your journey.
+Many shopfronts along State Route 89A will offer information on the different operators, though we thought Sedona Offroad Adventures gave us the most bang for our buck!
+(Ask for driver VJ on the "Secret Mountain" tour.)

 Another key destination in Sedona located just minutes away from the center of town, Tlaquepaque’s “arts and crafts village” is envisioned as a traditional-style “Mexican” plaza that is as popular for picture-takers as it is for those seeking high-end art or boutique shopping.
 Tlaquepaque is really quite attractive, and feels entirely authentic despite its rather recent construction date in the 1970s.
 As an added bonus, the quaint compound lies just off the banks of trickling Oak Creek.
 But be careful during rainy season (July - September)!
 The usually quiet river can turn into a raging muddy torrent not unlike something out of Willy Wonka & the Chocolate Factory!
 We have been here a few times when the overflowing riverbank has forced road closures nearby, making it quite difficult to get in and out of town!